bgekhtman/Agility-APIProtection-2018/docs/intro.rst

  .. image:: _static/home.png

 You should be able to see Virtual Machines as shown below.
-Click on **RDP** for Windows Jumpbox and connect via RDP
+Click on **RDP** for Windows Jumpbox and connect via RDP.
+Picture below is an example, you should see virtual machines with different names.

  .. image:: _static/home1.png